The Kid Who Ate Lunch on the Wall: Why I'm Building Kenektic

 Do you know what that feels like?
 To be surrounded by hundreds of people having the time of their lives while you sit there invisible?
 To have exactly one person in a school of thousands who would notice if you didn't show up?

 I thought maybe it was Eugene.
 Maybe it was the University of Oregon culture.
-Maybe if I studied business, closer to home, things would be different.
+Maybe if I went to study business at USC, where everyone was driven and there on purpose, things would be different.

 For me?
 Same wall, different building.